croquiscom/style-guide/TypeScript/eslint-www/README.md

 }
 ```

-You can override the settings from `eslint-config-zigzag-www` by editing the `.eslintrc.json` file.
+You can override the settings from `eslint-config-www` by editing the `.eslintrc.json` file.
 Learn more about [configuring ESLint](http://eslint.org/docs/user-guide/configuring) on the ESLint website.